-Figure~\ref{fig:batterytime} illustrates the relationship between battery SoC and time along a feasible path.
-In this figure, the horizontal axis represents time, while the vertical axis indicates battery SoC. $O^+$ and $O^-$ denote the origin and destination depots, respectively.
-The dark solid lines represent BTS fragments corresponding to the trips from $p_1$ to $d_2$, $p_4$ to $d_4$, and $p_7$ to $d_7$; if a fragment contains intermediate locations, its route path is labeled above the line (e.g., $p_1 \to p_2 \to d_1 \to d_2$).
-The dark dashed lines denote BTS node arcs, such as the connections from $O^+$ to $p_1$, from $d_2$ to $p_4$, and from $d_7$ to $O^-$.
+The right panel of Figure~\ref{fig:two_views_path} illustrates the relationship between SoC and time along a feasible path.
+Here, the horizontal axis represents time, while the vertical axis indicates SoC.
+The dark solid lines represent BTS fragments corresponding to the trips from $p1$ to $d2$, $p4$ to $d4$, and $p7$ to $d7$; if a fragment contains intermediate locations, its route path is labeled above the line (e.g., $p1 \to p2 \to d1 \to d2$).
+The dark dashed lines denote BTS node arcs, such as the connections from $O^+$ to $p1$, from $d2$ to $p4$, and from $d7$ to $O^-$.
 Both BTS fragments and BTS node arcs result in a decrease in SoC while the time index increases.
-The (normal-thickness) gray dashed line corresponds to an idle node arc, indicating the passage of time without changes in both location and SoC (e.g., between two $d_2$ nodes).
-Finally, the ultra-thick dashed gray line corresponds to a charging node arc, representing the movement from $d_4$ to $p_7$ with an intermediate stop at station $s_1$.
+The (normal-thickness) gray dashed line corresponds to an idle node arc, indicating the passage of time without changes in both location and SoC (e.g., between two $d2$ nodes).
+Finally, the ultra-thick dashed gray line corresponds to a charging node arc, representing the movement from $d4$ to $p7$ with an intermediate stop at station $s1$.
 The detailed route path along this arc is shown as a light gray solid line.
-Along this arc, the SoC first decreases during travel from $d_4$ to $s_1$ (the left one), increases while recharging at $s_1$, and then decreases again from $s_1$ (the right one) to $p_7$, while the time index increases continuously due to both travel and charging durations.
+Along this arc, the SoC first decreases during travel from $d4$ to $s1$ (the left one), increases while recharging at $s1$, and then decreases again from $s1$ (the right one) to $p7$, while the time index increases monotonically due to both travel and charging durations.